-$189 — EARLY BIRD base price for registration to the 2021 CWW and access to all workshops, all days.
+$189 — EARLY BIRD base price for registration to the 2023 CWW and access to all workshops, all days.
 (You also get 10 additional free pre-recorded webinars on writing and publishing.)
-As of early 2021, registration is now OPEN.
+As of late 2022, registration is now OPEN.

 Add $29 — to secure a 10-minute one-on-one meeting with any of our literary agents or editors in attendance.
 Use this special meeting as a chance to pitch your work and get professional feedback on your pitch.
 (Spaces limited.)
 If they wish, attendees are free to sign up for multiple 10-minute pitch sessions at $29/session — pitching multiple individuals, or securing 20 minutes to pitch one person rather than the usual 10.
 Here are four quick testimonials regarding writers who have signed with literary agents after pitching them at prior Writing Day Workshops events.
 (Our bigger, growing list of success stories can be seen here.)

 “I met my client, Alison Hammer, at the Writing

 Workshop of Chicago and just sold her book.”

 – literary agent Joanna Mackenzie of Nelson Literary

 “Good news!
 I signed a client [novelist Aliza Mann]

 – literary agent Sara Mebigow of KT Literary

 – literary agent Kathleen Ortiz of New Leaf Literary